collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_creating_mapping.rst

 delimiter       Delimiter to split repeating values on.                                           delimiter value          {"delimiter": ";"}
 ==============  ================================================================================  =======================  =======================================

-In the sample mapping, note the delimiter option set on our mapping to ca_objects.subject.
-Now refer to the second record in our sample data.
-You'll notice that there are multiple subject values in the same cell that are separated by semi-colons.
-By setting the delimiter option in the mapping, you are ensuring that these subject values get parsed and imported to discrete instances of the Subject field.
+Setting the delimiter option in the mapping ensures that values in the soruce data get parsed and imported to discrete instances of relevant fields.
 Without the delimiter option, the entire string would end up a single instance of the Subject field.
+For a full list of Options, see `Mapping Options <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/mappings/mappingOptions.html#import-mappings-mappingoptions>`_.

 .. _import_refinery: